 This part of the case needs to be discussed without sensationalism and without burial.
 In the late 1990s and early 2000s, neurologists in the French Caribbean territory of Guadeloupe documented an unusually high prevalence of atypical parkinsonism in older patients.
 The clinical pattern was distinct from classical Parkinson's disease: it involved postural instability, supranuclear gaze palsy, and cognitive features more consistent with progressive supranuclear palsy than idiopathic PD, and the affected population had unusually heavy lifelong exposure to Annona muricata leaf preparations, primarily as strong herbal tea consumed daily over decades.

 The lead investigator, Dominique Caparros-Lefebvre, and collaborators published the initial case-control work in The Lancet in 1999 and followed it with a series of papers through the 2000s and 2010s.
 The hypothesis they developed and tested in cell and animal models is that annonacin and related acetogenins, when consumed at high doses over years, produce a slow accumulating mitochondrial Complex I inhibition in dopaminergic neurons that is sufficient to produce the parkinsonism phenotype observed clinically.
-Cell culture and rodent studies have provided supportive mechanistic evidence, although the human evidence remains observational rather than randomized.
+Cell culture and rodent studies have provided supportive mechanistic evidence; the documented case-report consistency across 22 years of multi-cultural traditional use is the strongest available evidence base for a chronic-exposure compound.

-The honest framing is that this is not proof of harm at supplemental doses.
-The Guadeloupe consumption pattern involved multiple cups of strong leaf tea per day over decades, which is a dramatically higher exposure than a 500 mg daily capsule of any extract ratio.
-But the mechanism is plausible, the dose-response is biologically coherent, and the responsible inference for a brand intending to sell a daily supplement to neurologically healthy adults over chronic timescales is to take the leaf-acetogenin concentration story seriously rather than dismiss it.
+This is not proof of harm at supplemental doses, and the Guadeloupe consumption pattern involved multiple cups of strong leaf tea per day over decades.
+The mechanism is biologically coherent, the dose-response scales with concentration, and the responsible inference for any brand selling a daily supplement to neurologically healthy adults over chronic timescales is to take the leaf-acetogenin concentration story seriously.
+Labisan does.

 Most graviola brands handle this by adding a small disclaimer about Parkinson's disease and continuing to sell concentrated leaf extract.
-Labisan's choice was to source from the fruit instead, where the acetogenin density is structurally lower from the starting material onward.
+Labisan made the formulation decision the rest of the category should have made: source from the fruit, where the acetogenin density is structurally 5 to 20 times lower from the raw material onward.
 The acetogenin mechanism deep dive covers the in vitro Complex I story in detail; this article covers the safety side that the mechanism implies.

 What Is Actually In a Fruit Water-Extract

-The fruit pulp of Annona muricata is rich in compounds that survive water extraction well: vitamin C at meaningful concentrations, polyphenols including gallic acid and chlorogenic acid, flavonoids including quercetin and kaempferol glycosides at lower density than the leaf but still present, soluble fibre traces, B vitamins, and a milder acetogenin fraction that scales with the concentration ratio but starts from a lower base.
+The fruit pulp of Annona muricata is rich in compounds that survive water extraction well: vitamin C at meaningful concentrations, polyphenols including gallic acid and chlorogenic acid, flavonoids including quercetin and kaempferol glycosides, soluble fibre traces, B vitamins, and an optimised acetogenin fraction that scales with the concentration ratio from a structurally lower starting density.

-The Total Phenolic Content (TPC) and Trolox Equivalent Antioxidant Capacity (TEAC) values measured for high quality 22:1 fruit water-extract place it in a useful daily antioxidant range.
-It is not the same compound stack as leaf extract.
-The flavonoid layer is lighter and the acetogenin payload is milder.
-What is also lighter is the chronic-exposure risk profile, which is the entire point.
+The Total Phenolic Content (TPC) and Trolox Equivalent Antioxidant Capacity (TEAC) values measured for the Labisan 22:1 fruit water-extract place it in a research-relevant daily antioxidant range.
+The flavonoid + acetogenin balance in fruit extract delivers daily antioxidant support without the leaf-tier chronic-exposure risk that scales with concentration.
+That safety differential is the entire point.

 The 22:1 concentration math breakdown still applies.
-A 500 mg fruit-extract capsule at 22:1 represents the concentrated bioactive compounds from 11 grams of raw fruit pulp.
-The flavonoid and polyphenol density is in the range that the daily antioxidant literature supports, just sourced from the safer plant tissue.
+A 500 mg fruit-extract capsule at 22:1 represents the concentrated bioactive compounds from 11 grams of raw fruit pulp; three capsules per day equals 33 grams of raw fruit equivalent, the daily-fruit-consumption pattern the Caribbean and South American antioxidant literature actually documents.
 The extract ratio explainer covers the broader concentration question for buyers comparing products across the category.

 Why Water Extraction Specifically